jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - Friends
 - Access Controllers for System Procedures

 < Don’t say that procedures can’t be defined as inaccessible.
-They have to be definable as inaccessible or you’re not able to ‘comment out’ code.
+They might be definable as inaccessible or you’re not able to ‘comment out’ code.
 This also requires you to use the term access controllers more often. >

 < The word access modification can actually be replaced by ‘exclusion’ in many places, but not everywhere by far >